Asellus (SaGa Frontier): Concept and creation

-Her scenario in the game was written by Miwa Shoda, who was given freedom to do what she wanted to do.
+Asellus was created for the video game SaGa Frontier; a version of her character was present in the game's early production, when it was the fourth Romancing SaGa title for the Super Famicom.
+Her story was written by Miwa Shoda, who was given freedom to do what she wanted.
 The scenario had multiple influences, including Takarazuka Revue, Otome games, Shōjo manga, and others, though Shoda noted that she wanted to avoid copying a specific manga.
 She stated that she wanted to make a maiden game in a world of demons.
-Certain content was originally planned to be included in SaGa Frontier that expanded Asellus' story further, but it had to be cut due to development constraints.
-This content was later added in the 2021 remaster of SaGa Frontier.